nhoffman/ya16sdb/README.rst

   ID), "refseq" (belonging to the Genbank refseq collection), or "direct" (direct submissions).
 * Discards records likely to be mis-annotated using ``deenurp filter-outliers``.
 * Provides various subsets of annotated sequences.
+Each record subset provides sequence metadata, sequences, taxonomic lineages, and a blast database.
 For example:

-  * taxonomic name consistent with species-level classifications
+  * only records with taxonomic name consistent with species-level classifications
   * type strains only
   * outliers removed
   * downsampled to a subset of sequences for each species, prioritizing type strains and "published" records.

-* Each record subset provides sequence metadata, sequences, taxonomic lineages, and a blast database.